 To increase resistance, turn the adjuster clockwise.
-To decrease resistance, turn the adjuster counterclockwise.
+WARNING!
 Do not overtighten the friction adjuster.
 If there is too much resistance, it could be difficult to move the remote control lever or throttle grip, which could result in an accident.
+[EWM00032]